qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 below.
 It is a `PyCriticalSection`, so a thread that has to wait underneath it detaches and the guard is suspended; that is what keeps it out of the lock order the coarse lock joined.

+### Prepare, then commit

+A transaction can still fail while it holds the state lock: a container insert or the growth of the `DeferredActions` list may throw `std::bad_alloc`, and whatever it has written by then stays written (B6-4).
+A transaction therefore makes every allocation it needs - room for its deferred actions, a set insert - before its first semantic write.
+What follows are pointer and flag writes and transfers into room that already exists, and `DeferredActions::commit()` marks the end.

+The commit also decides what the list does when it is destroyed.
+A committed list owns its references and runs them, even where `run()` was not reached.
+An uncommitted list is dropped: the transaction unwound before the transfer, the protected state still owns those references, and releasing them would release them twice.
+A leak is the side an unwind has to fall on.
+`keepReferenceLocked()` commits early, once the map has given its references up, because the insert after that can still throw.

+`setParentLocked()` takes `removeParentLocked()`'s slot before it inserts the child into the new parent's set.
+In the other order a failed reserve would leave the child in both sets, and `_detachChildren()` on the new parent would never finish. `setParent()` turns `std::bad_alloc` into `MemoryError` after the unlock, because the generated caller has no handler for a C++ exception.

+Bit `TransactionPrepare`; cleared, the room is taken after the edge is gone.

 ## The call guard